 More information about large animal referrals through the JT Vaughan Large Animal Teaching Hospital can be found here.

 At the Bailey Small Animal Teaching Hospital, two key positions that ensure that there is a strong relationship between the referring veterinarian, the animal owner/client and the teaching hospital employees — the Referring Veterinarian Liaison and Client Advocate.
 They work to provide a seamless transition between the primary veterinarian, ease the anxiety of the patient’s owner and provide the faculty and staff of the teaching hospital with necessary medical information.

-Casey Milton is responsible for assisting veterinarians who refer complicated and serious medical cases to the Bailey Small Animal Teaching Hospital for specialized care.
-As the Referring Liaison, she will facilitate key communication from the patient’s primary veterinarian and the faculty and staff of the teaching hospital.
+Casey Gardner and Tayler Kindred are responsible for assisting veterinarians who refer complicated and serious medical cases to the Bailey Small Animal Teaching Hospital for specialized care.
+As the Referring Liaisons, they will facilitate key communication from the patient’s primary veterinarian and the faculty and staff of the teaching hospital.